DataDog/helm-charts/charts/datadog/README.md

 #### From 2.x to 3.x

 The migration from 2.x to 3.x does not require manual action.
-As per the Changelog, we will not be guaranteeing support of Helm 2 moving forward.
+As per the Changelog, we do not be guaranteeing support of Helm 2 moving forward.
 If you already have the Legacy Kubernetes State Metrics Check enabled, migrating will only show you the deprecation notifice.

 #### From 1.x to 2.x